wq2012/SpectralCluster/README.md

 ## Overview

-This is a Python re-implementation of the spectral clustering and constrained spectral clustering algorithms in these papers:
+This is a Python re-implementation of the spectral clustering and constrained spectral clustering algorithms presented in these papers:

 * [Speaker Diarization with LSTM](https://google.github.io/speaker-id/publications/LstmDiarization/)
 * [Turn-to-Diarize: Online Speaker Diarization Constrained by Transformer Transducer Speaker Turn Detection](https://arxiv.org/abs/2109.11641)